dschrempf/mcmc-date/tutorial/data/README.md

-The following files have been taken or derived from Strassert, Jürgen F. H. and Irisarri, Iker and Williams, Tom A. and Burki, Fabien (2021):
+The following three files have been taken or derived from Strassert, Jürgen F. H. and Irisarri, Iker and Williams, Tom A. and Burki, Fabien (2021):

-    strassert-136taxa.phy
+    step1-strassert-136taxa.phy
-    strassert-136taxa.unrooted.tre
+    step1-strassert-136taxa.unrooted.tre
-    strassert-136taxa-calibrations.rooted.tre
+    step3-strassert-136taxa-calibrations.rooted.tre

-The alignment `strassert-136taxa.phy` in this folder
+The alignment `step1-strassert-136taxa.phy` in this folder

 -   can be downloaded from the website of [nature communications](https://www.nature.com/articles/s41467-021-22044-z#Sec15) (Supplementary
     Data 2); and